govind019/morpheus/README.md

-# Form Builder
+# Dynamic Form Creator

-A powerful and flexible Django-based form builder application that allows users to create, manage, and analyze custom forms.
-Built with Django and Django REST Framework, this application provides a modern UI and comprehensive analytics for form responses.
+An innovative application designed for seamless form creation, management, and analysis.
+Built with Django and a modern tech stack, this solution empowers users to build custom forms, collect responses, and gain insights through interactive analytics.

+---

-## Features
+## Highlights

-- **Form Management**
-  - Create and manage custom forms
-  - Add different question types (text, dropdown, checkbox)
-  - Set required/optional fields
-  - Reorder questions easily

-- **Form Submission**
-  - Anonymous form submissions supported
-  - Real-time validation
-  - Mobile-friendly responsive design
-  - Support for multiple answer types
+- **Customizable Form Design**
+  Effortlessly build forms with drag-and-drop functionality and support for multiple field types (text, dropdown, checkboxes).
+  Set conditional logic and validations for enhanced user experiences.

+- **Seamless Response Collection**
+  Gather responses securely through a responsive design optimized for desktop and mobile devices.
+  Save time with real-time form validation.

-- **Analytics Dashboard**
+- **Interactive Insights**
-  - View total responses and response rates
-  - Track average completion time
-  - Visualize responses with charts
+  Monitor responses through visually engaging dashboards.
-  - Export responses to CSV
+  Export data to CSV for offline analysis or integrate with external tools.
-  - Word frequency analysis for text responses

-- **User Management**
+  Discover patterns with word cloud generation for open-ended questions.

-  - User registration and authentication
+- **Secure User Access**
-  - Form ownership and permissions
-  - Secure access control
+  Role-based permissions ensure forms and data are accessible only to authorized users.
+  Includes robust authentication for user accounts.

+---

-## Technology Stack
+## Core Technologies

-- **Backend**: Django 5.0, Django REST Framework 3.14.0
+- **Backend**: Django (5.0) and Django REST Framework (3.14.0)
-- **Frontend**: Bootstrap 5, jQuery, Chart.js
+- **Frontend**: Bootstrap 5
-- **Database**: SQLite (default), compatible with PostgreSQL
+- **Database**: SQLite for quick setup, scalable with PostgreSQL
-- **Additional**: django-crispy-forms, django-cors-headers
+- **Enhancements**: django-crispy-forms for streamlined form styling

+---

 ## Installation